Ouxsoft/LivingMarkup/README.md

 # Overview
 PXP (PHP XML Preprocessor) is a server-side object-oriented approach to handling XML transformations.
 In PXP any XML element desired can be instantiated with arguments as an object.
-Its design makes it suited for the easily maintaining both a website's static and dynamic content.
-Although PXP is not limited by implementation, this project is designed as a Content Management System.
+This makes it easy to maintain both a website's static and dynamic content.
+Although PXP is not limited by implementation, this is a Content Management System.

 ## Example
-To get a feel for how PXP might be used, take a look at this simple example.
-Use any element you, established or not, and decide what it does it's encountered.
+Take a look at this simple example to get a feel for how you migh use PXP.
+Remember you can use any tag, established or not, and decide what it does and ultimately look like when it's encountered.

-example.html
+Input
 ```php
 <body>
     <condition toggle="signed_in">